furkanarslann/StoreApp/README.md

 # StoreApp
-Store application using fake REST API of fakestoreapi
+Store application using fake REST API of fakestoreapi.com